List of Marvel Comics characters: W: Woodgod

 Woodgod is a character appearing in American comic books published by Marvel Comics.

 Woodgod was created by two scientists, David and Ellen Pace, on their farm in New Mexico, possessing a Satyr-like shape as the result of a gene-splicing experiment that involved human DNA and animal DNA.
 They also had been working with nerve gas for the federal government.
 When people from the nearby town of Liberty, New Mexico, discovered Woodgod they stormed the farm and shot him.
 One of the townspeople smashed a canister of the lethal nerve gas within the barn, killing the Paces and everyone in Liberty.
 When Col. Del Tremens and the U.S. Army came to investigate what happened in Liberty, they found and battled Woodgod (who was immune to the gas) and quarantined the empty town.

-Later, the Hulk and Spider-Man turned up in Liberty, and Col. Tremens and the army tried to kill both them and Woodgod.

 Woodgod escaped and returned to the Pace farm, using David Pace's notes to teach himself how to read.
 Using Pace's notebooks and equipment, Woodgod began genetic experiments using the methods he had discovered and created the sentient half-humanoid half-animals of human intelligence that he called the Changelings.
 He resisted a coup by the murderous Changeling Leoninus.
-He soon left the Pace farm and found a valley in the Colorado Rocky Mountains where he established a community for the Changelings, and became the Lawgiver of the Changelings.
+He soon left the Pace farm and found a valley in the Colorado Rocky Mountains, where he established a community for the Changelings, and became the Lawgiver of the Changelings.

-Some time later, Woodgod was revealed to have become an experimental subject of the Stranger on his laboratory world.

-Woodgod then returned to Earth in Jack of Hearts's caravan.

-Woodgod later thwarted attempts by Leoninus and Roxxon to take control of the Changelings' breeding patterns.

-Woodgod later returns to Earth and fights Red Hulk.
-Red Hulk sends Woodgod running as a Hulk that is not the one he knows appears.

 Warren Worthington II

-Warren Worthington Jr., also known as Warren Worthington II, is a character appearing in American comic books within Marvel Comics.
-The character was created by Stan Lee and Jack Kirby, and first appeared in X-Men vol. 1 #14 (September 1965).
-He was the father of Warren Worthington III / Angel / Archangel and the CEO of Worthington Industries.
+Warren Worthington II, also known as Warren Worthington Jr., is a character appearing in American comic books within Marvel Comics.
+The character was created by Stan Lee and Jack Kirby, and first appeared in X-Men #14 (September 1965).
+He is the father of Warren Worthington III / Angel / Archangel and the CEO of Worthington Industries.

 As a member of the Hellfire Club, Worthington has interacted with Howard Stark, John Braddock, and Sebastian Shaw.
-Warren's diamond-smuggling brother Burt Worthington (who operated as Dazzler) sent some agents to kill him.
+Warren's diamond-smuggling brother Burt Worthington (who operated as Dazzler) sent agents to kill him.